Self Employed Remortgages

 • Personal circumstances.
 For example, if you've had any more children.

-One scenario that can cause problems, is when the initial mortgage was taken out when you were employed but you're now self-employed.
-If you havn't built up enough self-employed income, or trading history, the new lender may not agree to the remortgage.
+If you havn't built up enough self-employed income, or trading history, you may not be able to remortgage.

-Check For Early Repayment Charges
+Early Repayment Charges

-The ERC is designed to compensate the lender for the loss of business when you jump ship.
-Whilst not common, some providers even stipulate what's called an overhang period, where the ERC still applies even after the fixed rate or discount rate period has ended.
+Whilst rare, some mortgage products even stipulate what's called an overhang period, where the ERC still applies even after the fixed or discount rate period has ended.

 Some remortgage deals come with product arrangement fees.
 Typically these fees range between £500 and £2000, although they can be added to the loan if necessary.
-Thankfully, competition is fierce in the mortgage market, and these days, many deals have no arrangement fee at all.

 "Brilliant from start to finish.
 Graham managed to find a main high street lender who offered a brilliant rate.
 Would highly recommend."